 Staying in Hurricane

 Hurricane is the nearest town with several decent-sized grocery stores and more amenities, but it’s located about 30 minutes from Springdale and the park’s South Entrance.
-Hotels here are cheaper than the other towns closer to Zion, so if you want to save money, Hurricane is a good choice for that.
+Hotels here are cheaper than the other towns closer to Zion, so if you want to save money, Hurricane is a good choice.
 Otherwise, it’s much more convenient to be closer to the park.
 Click here to see lodging options in Hurricane.

 Should I Stay in One Hotel to See Both Zion and Bryce Canyon?